status-im/nimbus-eth2/README.md

 # when starting multiple nodes at the same time, just use the config file from the one with the highest ID
 ```

-For some pretty pictures, get [Grafana](https://grafana.com/) up and running, then import the dashboard definition in "grafana/beacon\_nodes\_Grafana\_dashboard.json".
+You can then visualise the data by getting Grafana up and running with the dashboard definition found in `grafana/beacon\_nodes\_Grafana\_dashboard.json`.

 ### Stress-testing the client by limiting the CPU power